gtagency/mlatgt.blog/_posts/2017-11-11-one-final-post.md

 ---
-title:  "Welcome to Jekyll!"
+title:  "One Final Post"
-date:   2013-11-10 10:18:00
+date:   2017-11-11 10:18:00
 description: Thriller Comedy Horror
-thumbnail: 2015/AnotherPost_thumbnail.png
+thumbnail: 2015/LongPost_thumbnail.png
 authors:
-- Author has no instutition:
+- Raphael Gontijo Lopes: Georgia Institute of Technology
+- Gontijo Lopes, Raphael: Gatech
+- Gontijo Lopes, Raphael: Gatech
-- But this one does: Gatech
+- Gontijo Lopes, Raphael: Gatech
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!